tklebel/rOpenSci-blog/draft.md

 I'd guess that `fun2` is fastest since it only calls two functions, and not four, and because `xml_text()` probably converts the content directly to character in C++, which is faster than calling `as.character` afterwards.
-Still, I am not a computer scientist, so I am not so very sure.
+Still, I am not a computer scientist, so I am not entirely sure about that.

 After rewriting and expanding the functionality, I was still not happy, however,